Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 |line-sphere|pp|ok||
 |line-plane|pp, one inf|not solved yet||

-Example of intersection sphere-sphere-plane, which results in point pair:
+Example of intersection sphere-sphere-plane, which results in point pair.
+Followed by an extraction of the point pair into single points:

 s1n=createPoint(1,2,3)-0.5 * 5 * 5 * einf;
 s2n=createPoint(3,2,3)-0.5 * 5 * 5 * einf;